TheBluestBluester/omegga-TrenchWarfare/README.md

 # TrenchWarfare
-Dig trench n fight for flags.
+Dig trench n fight for stuff.

 If the minigame and the enviroment are not already setup the plugin will do it automatically.
 You can change the enviroment and the minigame in the "Minig and Env" folder.